Azure/Metrics-Advisor-for-Equipment.github.io/docs/02-Preprocessing your data.md

 Metrics Advisor for equipment accepts tables with only three columns:

-- The first column headers of the file are a timestamp that indicates the date and time.
+- The first column headers of the file are a `timestamp` that indicates the date and time.
-- The second column headers contain the sensor name.
+- The second column headers contain the `sensor name`.
-- The third column headers show the data value from the sensor.
+- The third column headers show the  `sensor value`.

 | Timestamp     | Sensor  name | Sensor  value |
 | ------------- | ------------ | ------------- |